Ask These 3 Interview Questions to Understand What a Candidate Values

 Though this question certainly has a more personal nature to it, it can be one of the most telling and powerful questions to ask a candidate.
 Opening the door to more genuine dialogue, this question gives the candidate an opportunity to offer insight that illuminates what’s most important to them in their lives such as their family, upbringing, culture and more.
 Candidates will appreciate the chance to present themselves in the most authentic way possible, as they’ll be able to share what they value in life beyond their tangible accomplishments.
 A candidate’s response to this question can strongly reflect their integrity and morals, being a strong indicator of whether they’d fit within the constructs of your company’s mission and culture.

-Are you in tune with your candidates’ expectations?
+Are you in tune with your candidates’ values and expectations?

 Remember, an interview should not be solely focused on your company’s needs.
 Effective interviewing involves taking the time and effort to learn about candidates’ specific goals, expectations and desires for themselves personally and professionally.